open-organization/open-org-workbook/open_org_workbook_toc.md

 ## Unit 1: Transparency

 - Introduction: What is transparency and why is it important?—Phil Foster
-- Case study: Buffer (TBD)—Hailley Griffis
+- Case study: Buffer (topic TBD)—Hailley Griffis
 - Case study:
 - Exercise:
 - Exercise: